maikereis/consumption_data_analysis/README.md

 * **data_analysis**: data analysis like, mean, load consumption compositivion, correlations.
 * **img** : contains figures, plots and graphics exported from the analysis notebooks

+To view the analysis, first you need to install *requirements.txt*, then run *data_processing/TREATER* notebooks in order

+Then you can run the notebooks under *data_analysis*